mbatc/atLib/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+All 3rdParty code is distributed under the licenses supplied by it's owner/s.
+Details can be found in the following section, or in the folder containing the goven 3rdParty source or binaries.

 ## 3rd Party Library Acknowledgements